Freetech-Solutions/omlnginx/README.md

 It is also possible to customize the jobs that will be accepted inside the worker instances by modifying the .env setting GEARMAN_JOBS

-Partially implemented endpoints:

-create-campaign
-pause-campaign
-resume-campaign
-start-campaign

-See the files at 'testing/restclient'
+See the files at 'testing/restclient' & 'testing/curls'

 The workflow would be for now:
 - Hit create campaign endpoint
 - Hit start campaign
 and
-- Hi pause campaign and resume campaign endpoints according to your needs.
+- Hit pause campaign and resume campaign endpoints according to your needs.

 Troubleshooting:

-- If artefactual/gearmand:1.1.19.1-alpine does not run in Mac M1, but you can build the image from their repository manually and use it directly (https://github.com/artefactual-labs/docker-gearmand)
+- If artefactual/gearmand:1.1.18-alpine does not run in Mac M1, but you can build the image from their repository manually and use it directly (https://github.com/artefactual-labs/docker-gearmand)

 - If you are on another machine (but in the same network of OML development environment) you need to modify the settings ASTERISK_HOST, REDIS_OML_SERVER and POSTGRES_OML_SERVER to point to the IP of OML's host.
 You will need to create by hand the network 'omnileads_omnileads'.
 Also, you need to modify the 'ari.conf' in the container 'oml-asterisk_dialer' to add your machine IP to the 'allowed_origins' in the [general] configuration section.
 After that, run 'reload' in the Asterisk console.